hackshackers/hackshackers-hugo-content/blog/2010/02/asking-better-questions-gets-better-answers-interview2010.md

 ---
 title: 'Asking better questions gets better answers: Interview2010'
+authors:
+- Burt Herman
+date: "2010-02-28"
+_migration:
+  id: 190
+  timestamp: 1483471679
 tags:
-- answer system
 - news tools
 - personalized news
 - question and answer
 categories:
 - News
-authors:
-- Burt Herman
-date: "2010-02-28"
-_migration:
-  id: 190
-  timestamp: 1482973867
 ---

 Asking the right questions is critical in getting compelling answers from sources, as all reporters know.
 A problem with online comments is that they are often unfocused and off-topic given the open nature of many commenting systems.